soglad/mcexample/README.md

 # Multicast Example in Golang

 This is an example of doing multicast with golang.
-This repo is created as I need a multicast implementation to do some POC of multicast usage in in our K8S deployment.
+This repo is created as I need a multicast implementation to do some POC of multicast usage in K8S deployment.
 The binary can be run directly or within docker.

 ## Install